Deirdre

-I think the most important thing I learned at Mountainside was that there are so many essential parts to my recovery.
+I think the most important thing I learned at Mountainside was that there are so many essential parts to recovery.
 One of the first questions I was asked by my clinician was, “What are some of your interests?”
-At the time, I was stunned that I didn’t know.
-Beyond my addiction, I simply had no idea what I enjoyed doing.
-I started to think about things I liked to do when I was younger — back before I had a full-time job, or a family, or the trappings of adult life.
-I remembered that I always loved baking.
-I baked my first cake when I was 8 years old, and consistently made cakes for my family and friends for many years.
-At some point, I somehow forgot about that part of my life.
-Before I went to Mountainside, I thought a life in recovery either had to be filled with dozens of hobbies, or nothing at all.
-How boring would that have been?
+At the time, I was stunned that I didn’t know my own.
+Beyond my addiction, I had no idea what I enjoyed doing.
+I started to think about things I liked to do when I was younger — back before I had a full-time job, or a family, or the trappings of an adult life.

-I made a cake for my brother about 2 weeks after I got out of Mountainside, and it rekindled my love of confections.
-I put a lot of thought into the peanut butter extravaganza thing I made for him, and I was hooked.
+I made a cake for my brother about 2 weeks after I got out of Mountainside, and it rekindled my love for confections.
+I put a lot of thought into the peanut butter-extravaganza-creation I made for him, and I was hooked.
 I remembered how much I love to get lost in the creative process of baking, and how great it is to get out of my head for a few hours.
 My long-term plan is to open a bakery.
 I want the staff to be made up of residents from a few sober living houses near me.
 I remember what it was like to be borderline unemployable, and it wasn’t fun.

 If you or a loved one is struggling with addiction, Mountainside can help.